 MEMO for the attention of travelers to Kazakhstan!

-Dear citizens and guests, A state of emergency was declared in the Republic of Kazakhstan on 08:00am on March 16, 2020 in response to the contagion of the novel coronavirus (2019-nCoV) and the disease it causes, COVID-19.
+Dear citizens and guests, A state of emergency was declared in the Republic of Kazakhstan on 08:00am on March 16, 2020 in response to the contagion of the novel coronavirus.
 The following measures are in effect for the duration of the state of emergency:

 1) Restrictions on entry and exit at all state border crossings for citizens of Kazakhstan and foreign nationals, with the exception of: